-Proceedings will be in English.
-Judgments will be in English.
+Proceedings are in English, so are the judgments.
 The NCC has the tools to communicate effectively and provide swift and firm guidance in complex litigation.
-A January 2019 launch date may be realistic depending on the ongoing legislative process.
+The Netherlands Commercial Court was created on 1 January 2019.

-NCC will be:
+NCC is:

 - the NCC District Court: a chamber in the Amsterdam District Court - the NCC Court in Summary Proceedings (CSP): a chamber in the Amsterdam District Court, which will deal with certain matters requiring an expedited procedure and decision, such as interim measures - the NCC Court of Appeal: a chamber in the Amsterdam Court of Appeal.